Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Does solo mining make sense?

-For a small-scale miner, practically not at all.
+For a small-scale miner, practically none.
 The chance of a single miner finding a block on their own is very low.
-That’s why most miners use a mining pool, which doesn’t magically increase profits but does stabilize payouts.
-Miners receive a share of the reward proportional to their computing power.
+That’s why most miners join a mining pool, which doesn’t magically increase profits but stabilizes payouts.
+The miner receives a portion of the reward proportional to their computational power.

 How much can you earn by mining Bitcoin?

-It depends on the hash price, the miner’s hashrate, electricity costs, ASIC efficiency, pool fees, cooling, maintenance, and downtime.
-After the 2024 halving, the base block reward is 3.125 BTC plus transaction fees, which is why hardware efficiency and energy costs are even more important.
-What matters is not gross revenue, but profit after all costs.
+It depends on the hash price, the miner’s hash rate, electricity costs, ASIC efficiency, pool fees, cooling, maintenance and downtime.
+After the 2024 halving, the base block reward is 3.125 BTC plus transaction fees, so hardware efficiency and energy costs matter even more.
+What matters is not gross revenue but profit after all costs.

 How long does it take for a Bitcoin miner to pay for itself?

 It depends on the price of the equipment and the daily net profit.
-If an excavator costs several thousand dollars and earns a few dollars a day, it could take many months or even years to recoup the investment.
+If a mining rig costs several thousand dollars and earns a few dollars a day, it could take many months or even years to recoup the investment.
 During that time, the equipment may wear out, lose value, or become less competitive as network difficulty increases.

 Is it better to buy Bitcoin than to mine it?

-Rothbard.eu is developing a platform that aggregates Bitcoin ATM Switzerland, allowing users to find locations where they can buy and sell BTC and other cryptocurrencies for cash.
-The machines are available in cities such as Zurich, Geneva, Basel, Lausanne, and Lucerne, and their current status and cash availability can be checked online on the website’s map.
+Rothbard.eu is developing a platform that aggregates Bitcoin ATMs in Switzerland, allowing users to find locations where they can buy and sell BTC and other cryptocurrencies for cash.
+The machines are available in cities such as Zürich, Genève, Basel, Lausanne and Luzern, and their current status and cash availability can be checked online on the service’s map.

 This material is for informational purposes only.
 It does not constitute investment, tax, or legal advice.